 Requesting rectification, and making a complaint to the ICO if it is refused, can be helpful if a family are concerned that elements of an exclusion record are inaccurate.
 This might be because it includes statements from staff or students that were found to be untrue during the challenge, or because it does not accurately reflect mitigating circumstances that were found to exist.

-All maintained schools A school that is funded by and under the control of the local authority A government organisation with jurisdiction over a local area such as a borough or county, often called a local council.
-Where multiple authorities overlap, the local education authority (LEA) has responsibility for excluded children. . are required by the Education (Pupil Information) (England) Regulations 2005 at regulation 9, to send something called the “common transfer file” to a new school when a child’s registration changes.
+All maintained schools A school that is funded by and under the control of the local authority A borough, county or city council that has responsibility for providing education to children in their area. . are required by the Education (Pupil Information) (England) Regulations 2005 at regulation 9, to send something called the “common transfer file” to a new school when a child’s registration changes.
 You can see a full list of what is included in the common transfer file in the regulation’s schedule 2.

 The common transfer file does not require the inclusion of disciplinary records or the records of any exclusion.
 In addition, academies and free schools do not need to use this system at all.
 However, it should be considered likely that schools of any type will provide a full file to new and prospective schools on request including details of any exclusion.